Frechmatz/cl-synthesizer/makedoc/doc.md

 **cl-synthesizer-device-speaker:speaker-cl-out123** name environment &key channel-count driver (buf-length-frames 1000) (v-peak 5.0)

 Creates a speaker device using the "cl-out123" package to push audio data to a system speaker driver.
 The :update function as exposed by the device is blocking.
 This means that when the maximum buffer size has been reached, the function will not return until the speaker driver has accepted the buffer.
 This behaviour can be used to synchronize the synthesizer.
-The device has a latency of about 300-400ms and therefore cannot really be used for real-time play using a Midi-Controller.
+The device has a latency of about 300-400ms.
 The function has the following arguments:

 *   name A name.
 *   environment The synthesizer environment.
 *   :channel-count Number of output channels.
 *   :driver Driver to be used, for example "coreaudio".
 *   :v-peak Optional peak voltage.
 The inputs of the device will be normalized to -1.0 ...
 1.0 according to v-peak.
-Incoming voltages will not be clipped.
 *   :buf-length-frames Number of frames to be buffered until the audio data is pushed to the driver.

 The :update function of the device must be called with keyword arguments :channel-1 ... :channel-n, where n is the number of channels.
 In a stereo setup left is represented by :channel-1 and right by :channel-2 The current buffer of the device is flushed when the :shutdown function is called.